resurfaceio/azure-eh/README.md

 docker run -d --name resurface-azure-eh --env-file .env listener-azure-eh:1.0.0
 ```

 - Use your API as you always do.
-Go to the [API Explorer](https://resurface.io/docs#api-explorer) of your Resurface instance and verify that the API Calls are being captured.
+Go to the [API Explorer](https://resurface.io/docs#api-explorer) of your Resurface instance and verify that API Calls are being captured.
 - That's it!

 ## Deploy Containers Locally